-Many people, whether they believe in God or not, seek to understand the complex issues that plague our generation.
-The Orthodox Church has, and continues to, address these controversial topics and help modern Christians grapple with the struggles they face in an ever-secular world.
+Many people, whether they believe in God or not, want to understand the issues that plague our generation.
+The Orthodox Church continues to address these controversial topics and help modern Christians deal with the struggles they face in an ever-secular world.

 - Birth Control and Contraception